bitcoder/xray-testng-extensions/README.md

 #### @Requirement

-You may use the **Requirement** annotation, before your test methods in order to identify the covered requirement(s).
+You may use the **Requirement** annotation, before your test methods in order to identify the covered requirement.
-It's possible to identify one covered issue (e.g. requirement) or more, even though it's a good practice to cover just one.

 _Examples:_